anukaal/BANDIT/README.md

 After this in level 9 the password for the next level is stored in the file data.txt in one of the few human-readable strings, beginning with several ‘=’ characters so for this used "strings data.txt | grep ==" so I get the key from here.

      PASSWORD : truKLdjsbJ5g7yyJ2X2R0o3a5HQJFuLk

+Level 10 to 11:

+Then I for another level it was written that the password is in a file data.txt, which contains base64 encoded data so i founded the password by "base64 -d data.txt".

+In this some commands like grep, uniq , sort etc so u had taken the help of man and some other google searches for knowing what they actually do.